alexrony21/carrier-checker/README.md

 | Vietnam | Wallis and Futuna | Yemen |
 | Zambia | Zimbabwe |

 ## Note:
+This tool is designed for marketers and businesses.
 If you engage in any illegal activities using this tool, the author will not take any responsibility.

----
-Thank You.